benblack769/benblack769.github.io/posts/rants/software_2_0_revisited.md

 ### The Software 2.0 Platform Developer

-Software 2.0 is built ontop of Code 1.0, similarly to how Code 1.0 is built ontop of hardware.
+Software 2.0 is built ontop of Software 1.0, similarly to how Software 1.0 is built ontop of hardware.
 Which means that Software 2.0 still needs regular software developers to build the system that powers the Software 2.0 data management workflow above, help collect raw data from edge sources, and build out any inference pipelines in the application.
 The role of the Software 2.0 developer is to be a supportive engineering/data operations role that takes second-hurdle to the Data Manager.
 As this was my role, I identified a few principles which helped me be effective in this position:

 1. **Minimize ML Configuration:** Data Managers are not machine learning experts, and struggle to understand the details of all the knobs that ML Engineers typically build into their platforms (learning rate, batch size, etc).
 The number of knobs that need tuning for best performance, the less effective the Data Manager will be.
 Good defaults, effective heuristics, and automated hyperparameter selection are key to keep DM workflows efficient.
 2. **Inference pipeline/Evaluation pipeline equivalence:** The inference pipeline that the data manager uses to evaluate the model must be near-identical to the production inference pipeline.
 Otherwise, unexpected behavior in production is a big risk.